thejohnyw/Discord-NASA-Reddit-Bot/README.md

 IMPORTANT NOTE: FOR BOT TO RUN, I NEED TO SEND YOU THE .env FILE WITH PASSWORDS & API KEYS

-you're welcome to use this discord account:

-username: bot_tester#0350

-password: dali_is_cool789

 Bot instructions:
 mention bot (@nasa_bot) then type the command as shown.